Sustainable Weight Loss: 12 Key Habits

 • Include strength training to build muscle and boost metabolism.

 You don’t need intense workouts to lose weight—just aim to move more throughout the day.
-Aim for at least 150 minutes of moderate exercise per week.
+The American Heart Association recommends 150 minutes of moderate exercise per week.

 Regular physical activity burns calories, boosts your mood, and helps preserve muscle as you age.
 Walking, swimming, gentle strength exercises, or stretching are all great options.